Skip to main content

 └─ // ...

 It includes a barebones init::app() function that will load your configuration and initialize your dependencies.
-You can add your own dependencies to this function and they'll be available when you build your Axum routes.
+You can add your own dependencies to this function and they'll be available when you build your Axum routes through a convenient State struct that contains the injection container.

 You now have a simple foundation to build on.
 Let's add some more functionality!